KryptronicDX/security-and-it-repo/README.md

 **[`^        Back to Top        ^`](#)**

-- [National Cybersecurity Assessments and Technical Services](https://www.cisa.gov/cyber-resource-hub) - The Cybersecurity and Infrastructure Security Agency offers a range of cybersecurity assessments that evaluate operational resilience, cybersecurity practices, organizational management of external dependencies, and other key elements of a robust and resilient cyber framework.
+- [CISA Cyber Resource Hub](https://www.cisa.gov/cyber-resource-hub) - The Cybersecurity and Infrastructure Security Agency offers a range of cybersecurity assessments that evaluate operational resilience, cybersecurity practices, organizational management of external dependencies, and other key elements of a robust and resilient cyber framework.
 These professional, no-cost assessments are provided upon request on a voluntary basis and can help any organization with managing risk and strengthening the cybersecurity of our Nation's critical infrastructure.
+- [HackerMaps.org](https://hackermaps.org) - A Google Map of hacker conferences, B-Sides and 2600/DC meetups.
+A great resource to find security cons near you.

 ## Software